gfargo/tMemory/readme.md

 ## How to Play

 1. **Start Screen**:
-   - Press 'G' to switch game mode (Single Player/vs AI)
+   - Press 'G' to switch game mode (1P/2P/AI)
    - Press 'M' to switch between preset and custom grid modes
    - In preset mode:
      - Use ⬆️/⬇️ arrows to cycle through predefined grid sizes